 I decided to make a small 4-portion version.
 However, you can easily double it if you’re feeding a crowd of hungry family members!
 These cheesy leeks are also perfect for students to make and share during the holidays – providing you have access to an oven!

-It’s perfect comfort food – best served with sausages or pork chops and roasted or steamed veggies!
+It’s perfect comfort food – best served with crispy sausages or glazed pork chops plus some roasted or steamed veggies!
 It’s creamy, cheesy and has crispy breadcrumbs on top – almost like a leek version of macaroni cheese!

 If you have a skillet then you could cut down the washing up a little by softening the leeks in it and then pouring over the sauce and baking it inside the skillet.
 You might want to cut down the oven temperature for this, but if you don’t have a dishwasher then it’ could well be worth a try!